Networks of Causal Abstractions: A Sheaf-theoretic Framework: Learning causal abstraction networks

+\spara{Subproblem in $\bm\Omega$.} Denote by $\V^k$ the value of the embedding matrix at the $k$-th iteration.
+The subproblem to be solved can be equivalently rewritten in the form of an entropic regularized optimal transport (OT) problem,

+where the cost matrix has entries $c_{pq}=\Wtwo^2\left(P_{(\B \odot \V^k)^\top(X_i)}^p,P_{X_j}^q\right)$, with $(p,q) \in [I]\times [J]$.
+The entropic regularization term is beneficial from a theoretical and practical standpoint.
+On the one hand, it makes \eqref{eq:sub-Omega} is $\lambda_\omega$-strongly convex, ensuring the existence of a unique solution and enabling efficient computation via the Sinkhorn algorithm \citep{COTFNT}.
+In our implementation we use the method provided by \cite{cuturi2022optimal}.
+On the other hand, it acts as a probabilistic prior favoring high-entropy (i.e., less informative) distributions, uniform in the limit, preventing premature commitment at initial optimization stages to sharp, potentially noisy matching.

+\spara{Subproblem in \V.} Denote by $\bm\Omega^k$ the value of the coupling matrix at the $k$-th iteration.
+The subproblem to be solved is

-\spara{The \spectral method.} Handling the equality constraint in \eqref{eq:learning_problem} is challenging because $\V$ and $\T$ lie on Stiefel manifolds of different dimensionality, which are nonconvex.
-To address this, we exploit the rationale underlying the \emph{splitting of orthogonality constraints} (SOC, \cite{lai2014splitting}).
+Unfortunately, \eqref{eq:subprob-V-gmm} is still nonconvex due to the orthogonality constraint induced by the Stiefel manifold membership.
+To solve \eqref{eq:subprob-V-gmm}, we leverage the rationale underlying the \emph{splitting of orthogonality constraints} (SOC, \citealp{lai2014splitting}).
 Specifically, we relax $\V$ to the Euclidean space $\reall^{d_i \times d_j}$ and enforce its orthogonality through a splitting variable $\Y \in \stiefel{d_i}{d_j}$, subject to